omgmog/install-all-firefox/README.markdown

 - Firefox 7.0.1
 - Firefox 8.0.1

-The script downloads the en-GB locale .dmg files from mozilla's FTP into /tmp/firefoxes.
+The script downloads the .dmg files from mozilla's FTP into /tmp/firefoxes.

 The script installs these to /Applications/Firefoxes/

 ## INSTALLATION